 \section{Abstract}

-In this work we investigate the effect of a kind of scalar field, called chameleon, on the evolution of universe.
+In this work we investigate the effect of a kind of scalar field, called chameleon, on the evolution of the Universe.
 We put this scalar field in the bulk. { It is displayed that this scalar field gives us an exponential expansion in early time which may concern inflation.
-Interaction between scalar field and matter bring some complications in our analysis, however it is shown that by defining an effective potential, we could recover conventional equation at inflation era.
-After inflation, and entering the universe in radiation era, the exponential expansion is omitted.
-Also, in late time the universe possess an accelerated expansion.} In the last section, the validity of generalized second law of thermodynamic, with assumption the validity of first law is considered.
+Interaction between the scalar field and matter brings some complications to our analysis; however, it is shown that by defining an effective potential, we could recover conventional equation at inflation era.
+After inflation, and entering the Universe in the radiation era, the exponential expansion is omitted.
+Also, in late time the Universe possesses an accelerated expansion.} In the last section, the validity of the generalized second law of thermodynamics, with the assumption of the validity of the first law is considered.

 \keywords{Suggested keywords}